apache/incubator-datalab/infrastructure-provisioning/terraform/aws/ssn-k8s/main/README.md

-# Terraform module for deploying DLab SSN K8S cluster
+# Terraform module for deploying Data Lab SSN K8S cluster

 List of variables which should be provided: